 Table of Contents

 When you’re planning to purchase an appliance, you aren’t looking at short-term benefits.
-You’re looking at how it’s going to hold up for years, hopefully decades into the future.
-Put simply, home appliances are investments that need to pay back, both in longevity and running cost.
+You’re looking at how it’s going to hold up for years, hopefully, decades into the future.
+Put simply, home appliances are investments that need to pay back, both in longevity and running costs.
 That’s why buying an aircon can be a decision that takes a ton of research and thought.

 How?
 To start with, the Philippines has some of the highest electricity costs in the region.
 Running an air conditioner, even for only a few hours a day, is a surefire way to bump up your monthly electricity bill.
 Wasting energy contributes to climate change, which in turn makes temperatures hotter.
 This thus creates an endless cycle that puts the bulk of the burden on you as a consumer and citizen of the planet.